Nolo001-Aha/ff2_boss_viewer/README.md

 **Installation:**
 - Compile and install to respective directories.
-- Edit loader.js and replace the IP address at line 6 with your gameserver's.
-Keep port and folders unchanged.
+- Edit loader.js and replace IP and PORT at line 6 with your gameserver's.
+Keep folders unchanged.
 - Load the plugin or change map.

 **Live example:**